Rae699/Blog/_posts/2025-04-15-SICP-summary.md

 Now, I see it as a process—an unfolding sequence of transformations driven by underlying mathematical principles.

 The impact of SICP on the thought process is profound:
 1. It teaches abstraction deeply.
-You don’t just write functions—you learn to create powerful abstractions, thinking in terms of layers and compositions.
-That’s a crucial skill for designing scalable systems.
+You don't just write functions—you learn to create powerful abstractions, thinking in terms of layers and compositions.
+That's a crucial skill for designing scalable systems.
 2. It rewires your thinking to focus on expressiveness over syntax.
 Unlike books that focus on syntax-heavy programming, SICP forces you to think in terms of mathematical rigor and expressive models of computation.
 3. It reveals deep principles of software engineering.
 Recursion, higher-order functions, data abstraction, modularity, and interpreters—all central to writing robust software—are taught in an elegant way.
 4. It teaches computation as a craft.
-You’re not just solving problems, you’re designing elegant, efficient solutions using minimal yet expressive constructs.
+You're not just solving problems, you're designing elegant, efficient solutions using minimal yet expressive constructs.
 5. It has shaped legendary engineers.
 It was the core MIT curriculum for decades, influencing the design of Lisp, Scheme, and many modern functional programming paradigms.